 How to Choose the Right Language Coach

-- Certifications and Background: Does the coach have training in linguistics, education, or coaching psychology?
+• Certifications: Does the coach have training in linguistics or coaching psychology?

-- Style Compatibility: Do you feel heard, motivated, and challenged in a healthy way?
+• Style Compatibility: Do you feel heard and challenged in a healthy way?

-- Goal Alignment: Is the coach interested in your real-world objectives (not just textbook accuracy)?
+• Goal Alignment: Is the coach interested in your real-world objectives?

 “If there is no clarity and empathy in the first session, keep looking.”